methanoliver/awesome-renpy/README.md

 + [unrpyc](https://github.com/CensoredUsername/unrpyc) - The `*.rpyc` file decompiler.
 + [unrpa](https://github.com/Lattyware/unrpa) - The most famous RPA archive extractor.
 + [rpatool](https://github.com/Shizmob/rpatool) - The less famous RPA archive extractor.
++ [renpy-lint-action](https://github.com/ProjectAliceDev/renpy-lint-action) - This GitHub action allows you to run the linter on a Ren'Py visual novel project in a workflow for testing purposes.
++ [renpy-build-action](https://github.com/ProjectAliceDev/renpy-build-action) - This GitHub action allows you to make distributable builds of a Ren'Py visual novel project in a workflow and use the built files for distribution.

 ### End-user tools